 Casper laughs at my discomfort, signing I’ve become too butch lately, going around beating up people.
 I promise to seek my feminine side.

 “Mummy has already found it,” Jack signs.

 We show up for afternoon rehearsal, tanned and feeling beautiful.
-Mr. Clark breathes a sigh of relief that we haven’t gone AWOL.
+Mr. Clark breathes a sigh of relief that we are not AWOL.
 Robby continues to avoid me.
-I’m beginning to feel sorry for him.
+I am beginning to feel sorry for him.
 No one treats him like the director anymore.
-He’s not that into his role as Puck.
+He is not that into his role as Puck.
 I tell Casper to check up on him.
-The report is that he’s just feeling sorry for himself.
+The report is that he is just feeling sorry for himself.
 No sympathy there.
 I decide I will give him a pep talk right before our first performance.
 A couple of days more to feel superior.
 I know we need his crazy energy to make it work, for the band and the play.

 “When one of those haters attacked us, I had to defend Jack, putting the hater in jail.
-I feel sorry that it happened.
+I feel sorry you saw what happened.
 He was angry because people thought I was mocking Jesus by pretending to be Him.”

 I warn them not to believe in false idols, but to keep Jesus in their hearts and share the love they find.
 I also give another anti-bullying pep talk.

-We’re all gather behind the Globe Theater replica, getting high and laughing about our adventures.
+We all gather behind the Globe Theater replica, getting high and laughing about our adventures.
 I tell everyone that Jack’s family accepts us as boyfriends and how we entertained his mother with a Fred Astaire and Ginger Rogers song and dance.
-Grant comes up to me and says he hadn’t known I’m gay, but he likes me a lot for my straight parts.
+Grant comes up to me and says he hadn’t known I am gay, but he likes me a lot for my straight parts.
 I promised to keep my gay parts away from his straight parts.

 “You’re still my hero,” he admits.

 “Like a gay Superman?”